naiyoma/docs-fern/fern/api/docs/comparison-with-openapi.md

 ### Example: Discriminated union

-Here's how you might define an `Animal` union type in a Fern spec:
+Here's how you might define an `Animal` union type in a Fern definition:

 ```yaml Fern example
 Animal: